enteleform-releases/SublimeText--SlideNav/UnifiedRemote/UnifiedRemote_README.md

 ```
 #Key Bindings

-All keybindings @ "remote.lua" are set up using default SublimeSlides hotkeys
+All keybindings @ `remote.lua` are set up using default SublimeSlides hotkeys

 The following commands are set up for Windows & may require modification to work on non-Windows computers:
 ```